 Johnson & Johnson recently announced that it was paying out $100,000,000 to settle a group of 1,000 cases.
 This works out to about $100,000 per case.

-This is probably a good indication of the likely settlement value of the remaining talcum powder lawsuits although I suspect the second round of settlements will be higher than the first.
+This is probably a good indication of the likely settlement value for weaker cases.
+With the bankrupcy nonsense in the rear view mirror in 2023, the next round of settlements will be higher than the first.

 Is it too late to file a talcum powder lawsuit?